Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Related Work

 \paragraph{Single Agent MDP} Shalev-Shwartz et al. \cite{mobileye_whitepaper_2017} explicitly model the problem as a single agent MDP.
 For the sake of comparability, we use a cost-based instead of a reward-based formulation.
 They define the estimated \textit{finite horizon} costs (cf. eq. (\ref{eqn:fin_hor_cost})) called $Q$, regarding the ego action $a = a^\mathrm{ego}$:

 assuming a known, deterministic function $f$ for the state transition.

 The first approach would be to seek for the optimal policy $\pi(\mathbf{s})$ via minimizing $Q$:

-As, however, the state space quickly explodes using geometric trajectories, they introduce semantic actions and combine them to so-called \textit{options} or \textit{meta-actions}.
+But since the state space quickly explodes using geometric trajectories, they introduce semantic actions and combine them to so-called \textit{options} or \textit{meta-actions}.
 The quality of performing an option is approximated by constructing geometrical trajectories $(\mathbf{s}_{t_0}, a_{t_0}),...,(\mathbf{s}_{t_{N_{\mathrm{a, pl}}}}, a_{t_{N_{\mathrm{a, pl}}}})$ and calculating the \textit{finite horizon} costs

 for every option, normalized by the planning horizon $\Delta t_\mathrm{plan}$.

 This approach, together with the uncertainty considerations from the following subsection, resolves the challenge of \textit{uncertain perception}.
 The authors propose to solve the \textit{uncertain future} challenge by replanning with a high frequency in order to cancel out modeling errors in the dynamics of other agents.
 While this might suffice for minor errors in dynamics modeling, different decisions of other agents, such as "who goes first when desired paths cross" cause completely different future states.
 The latter is not addressed by the authors.